Azure/abfs-backport/README.md

 The script works with the HDP-2.5.2 release of the abfs-backport repo (https://github.com/Azure/abfs-backport/releases/tag/HDP-2.5.2).
 It downloads the jar bundled with the release and patches the cluster node with the same.

-The existing jar and tag.gz files will be backed up with a suffix .original_<version>.
+The existing jar and tag.gz files will be backed up with a suffix .original_{version}.

-<version> will be of the format: <yyyy>-<MM>-<dd>-<HH>-<mm>-<ss>.
+{version} will be of the format: {yyyy}-{MM}-{dd}-{HH}-{mm}-{ss}.

 ### Usage

+Usage:

-Usage: patch-cluster-node.sh [-a] [-u HDFS_USER] [-t TARGET_VERSION] [-p DIRECTORY_PREFIX] [-P HDFS_DIRECTORY_PREFIX] [-R] [-?]
+    patch-cluster-node.sh [-a] [-u HDFS_USER] [-t TARGET_VERSION] [-p DIRECTORY_PREFIX] [-P HDFS_DIRECTORY_PREFIX] [-R] [-?]

 Where:

--a
-Update HDFS contents.
+`-a`  Update HDFS contents.
 This switch should only be specified for ONE node in a cluster patch.

--u HDFS_USER
-Specifies the user name with superuser privileges on HDFS.
+`-u HDFS_USER`  Specifies the user name with superuser privileges on HDFS.
 Applicable only if the -a switch is specified.
 The default value is hdfs.

--p DIRECTORY_PREFIX
-Specifies a prefix that is specific to the Hadoop distro & version to search for files to patch.
+`-p DIRECTORY_PREFIX` Specifies a prefix that is specific to the Hadoop distro & version to search for files to patch.
 The default value is /

--P HDFS_DIRECTORY_PREFIX
-Specifies a prefix that is specific to the Hadoop distro & version to search on HDFS for files to patch.
+`-P HDFS_DIRECTORY_PREFIX`  Specifies a prefix that is specific to the Hadoop distro & version to search on HDFS for files to patch.
 The default value is /

--R
-Rollback installation.
+`-R`  Rollback installation.
 Restores previously backed up versions of hadoop-azure jar file.
 Rollback for HDFS should follow same model as deployment.
 Specify the backup version for the rollback.
 Ex: Specify 2020-06-07-10-10-10 for the backup file named hadoop-azure.*.jar.original_2020-06-07-10-10-10